Secret Life of Humans

 In 1949, Dr Jacob Bronowski installs a secret, alarmed room in his house.
 Fifty years later his grandson discovers his secrets, unearthing echoes from across six million years of human history, told from the perspective of a century in which every year is a revolutionary year.

-Following their sell-out production of Down & Out in Paris and London, multi-award winning New Diorama present the London premiere of their brand new show, Secret Life of Humans, written and co-directed by David Byrne
+Following a sell-out, award-winning run at the Edinburgh Festivals, New Diorama present the London premiere of their brand new show, Secret Life of Humans, written and co-directed by David Byrne.

 Secret Life of Humans is a co-production between New Diorama Theatre and Greenwich Theatre.
 The production is supported using public funding by the National Lottery through Arts Council England, The Cockayne Foundation, and PRS For Music Foundation.